perepicornell/buckets-splitwise/README.md

-To allow connections to its API (which is the interface that Splitwise provides for apps to access their data) we cannot just tell the script your Splitwise's login and password, instead we need an *authorization token* that Splitwise will generate and give it to you.
+To allow connections to its API (which is the interface that Splitwise provides for apps to access their data) we cannot just tell the script your Splitwise's login and password, instead we need an *authorization token* that Splitwise will generate and give to you.
 Think of it as if it's a password but for accessing their API instead of their normal interface.

 Another requirement in order to obtain a token is to create your own *Splitwise